 Furthermore, entities should consider the requirements in IAS 34 when determining the materiality of the interim condensed consolidated financial statements for the purposes of deciding how to recognise, measure, classify, or disclose an item.
 The materiality judgements at interim dates may differ from those at year-end.

-For more guidance on how to improve disclosure effectiveness, please refer to our publications, Applying IFRS: Enhancing communication effectiveness (February 2017) and Effective Financial Reporting (March 2021)
+For more guidance on how to improve disclosure effectiveness, please refer to our publication, Applying IFRS: Enhancing communication effectiveness (February 2017).